Chinese opera costume: Kunqu

-Kunqu opera costumes are also based on the clothing style of the Ming dynasty; however, these historical clothing were modified to make turn it into a more elaborate and exaggerated version.
+Kunqu opera costumes are also based on the clothing style of the Ming dynasty; however, this historical clothing were modified to turn it into a more elaborate and exaggerated version.

 The decorations used on the costumes are simple but they often give information about the character's personality; for example, peonies on the robe of a young man may indicate that he is a playboy.
 Water sleeves are also used in Kunqu opera to accentuate the actors' dance movements.